Filipino-American Model Kelsey Merritt Shows Off Tanned, Well-Toned Legs In New Snap

 Although it was a big achievement for Kelsey to be selected for the Victoria’s Secret Fashion Show 2018 and fans largely felt happy for her, some people called her out and said that she got selected because she is “tall, skinny, and white.”
 In response, the model took to her Twitter account and posted the following message, per the article.

 “I was born in the Philippines and I grew up in Pampanga.
 I finished my schooling in Manila before I migrated to the U.S. last year.
-My blood is more Filipino than those who call themselves “pure” but have never set foot in the Philippines.
+My blood is more Filipino than those who call themselves ‘pure’ but have never set foot in the Philippines.
 I love my country and I’m proud of where I came from.”